Sweden at the Olympics: Snowboarding

 Snowboarding has been included in the Olympic programme since 1998.
-Sweden has participated in the sport in every time it has been included in the Olympic programme.
+Sweden has participated in the sport in every time it has been included except for 2026.

 Sweden has won one medal in the sport so far, Richard Richardsson won silver in men's parallel giant slalom in 2002.
 The best placement in a women's event was by Maria Danielsson who finished 6th in women's snowboard cross in 2006.